 Governance and People

-Professor Yam is the professor at Department of Mechanical and Automation Engineering, CUHK
+Professor Yam is the Research Professor at Department of Mechanical and Automation Engineering, CUHK

 Prof. Yam is the Associate Master of Lee Woo Sing College and a member of its Assembly of Fellows since 2011.
 Over his years with CUHK, he has served as the Chairperson of the Department of Mechanical and Automation Engineering (MAE) and Interim Dean of the Faculty of Engineering.
 He is currently a Research Professor in the MAE Department, focusing on the areas of AI automation and endoscopic surgical robots.
 Prof. Yam is also the Director of the CUHK Shenzhen Research Institute since October 2019.

 Prof. Yam considered his involvement with the College a very meaningful experience: